NveCorporation/Magnetometer-Arduino-LEDArray/README.md

 # Magnetometer-Arduino-LEDArray
 A magnetometer drives a 144-LED NeoPixel array via an ArduinoMicro board.

-Uses an AAL004-10E, the world’s smallest high-performance magnetometer IC.
-To show the output, we use a one-meter long, 144-LED array.
+The sensor is an AAL004-10E, the world’s smallest high-performance magnetometer IC.
+We use a one-meter long, 144-LED array to show the output.

 The ATmega32U4 processors in Arduino Micro-type boards are ideal for these sensors because they have integrated differential amplifiers.